Introduction

 Forgetting a Clear Path

-A messy talk confuses, a mistake bad public speakers make.
+A messy talk confuses; it’s a mistake that bad public speakers make.
 At a Scarborough festival, a jumbled speech lost 500 guests.
-Plan a clear flow—start, middle, end—to guide your audience through your message without losing them.
+Plan a clear flow start, middle, and end to guide your audience through your message without losing them.

 Conclusion